 - Cardiovascular Health

 - Self Esteem

-It’s no secret that exercise and sports are beneficial to your heart health.
+It’s no secret that exercise and sports benefit your heart health.
 Tennis happens to be the best sport.
 Tennis, being a game that can be enjoyed at any age, is ideal for keeping your optimal heart health for a lifetime.
-Tennis provides both an aerobic and anaerobic workout.
-Aerobic fitness is excellent for cardiovascular health.
-Anaerobic exercise trains your muscles to utilize oxygen more efficiently by alternating between short bursts of intensive activity and rest.
-Tennis boosts oxygen intake while increasing heart rate.
-This improves the efficiency with which your body delivers oxygen and nutrients to your cells and muscles.

 A 2017 study discovered that participation in racquet sports was associated with a 56% reduction in death from cardiovascular disease (and a 47 percent reduction in risk of death from any cause).

 Tennis is excellent for more than just your muscles; it is also good for your bones.
 Regular exercise can improve your peak bone mass and delay the rate of bone mass loss over time.
 The National Institutes of Health reports that bone health peaks at the age of thirty-five and then begins to go down.

 Exercise can help you maximize your bone mass before that age, and continuing to exercise after thirty-five can help delay the rate of bone loss.
 Tennis is one of the weight-bearing exercises recommended by the NIH for building healthy bone structure.

 Tennis has a calorie burn rate of 400 to 600 calories per hour.
 Because of the sport’s energetic nature, you tend to burn body fat while playing.
 You’re also gaining lean muscle, which boosts your metabolism.
 Tennis can help you lose and keep the weight off.